pupil-labs/pupil-docs/neon/neon-player/fixation-and-blink-detectors/index.md

 You can see a graph on the bottom as a timeline of blinks, this will allow you to visualise.

 :::tip
 Want to compute blink rate or use this detector in realtime?
-Have a look at [Detect Eye Blinks With Neon](./../../../alpha-lab/blink-detection/#detecting-eye-blinks-using-pupil-labs-blink-detection-pipeline)
+Have a look at <a href="../../../../alpha-lab/blink-detection/#detecting-eye-blinks-using-pupil-labs-blink-detection-pipeline" target="_self">Detect Eye Blinks With Neon</a>
 :::